Chps/Pyc/README.md

 To install Rails, visit [this informative page](http://guides.rubyonrails.org/getting_started.html) to get started.

+In order to upload images, [imagemagick](http://www.imagemagick.org/) must be installed.

 Lastly, to get Pyc running locally follow these steps:

 1. Navigate to the project directory for Pyc